seank-com/notes/Linux.md

 Configuration steps, scripts and tools i use on linux machines.
 Feel free to skip any steps that don't work for you or add steps if you think something is missing.

 I assume you are setting up a physical machine by booting a DVD with the [Ubuntu Server 64 bit ISO](http://www.ubuntu.com/download/server).
-If you are setting up a virtual machine you really should use vagrant and the steps in [Devops](../Devops/README.md)
+If you are setting up a virtual machine either locally or in the cloud, see [Cloud configuration](Cloud.md)

 ## Basic Install